stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 You may configure device profile to read and observe certain LwM2M Resource.
 The values of the resource may be stored as the device [time-series data](/docs/{{docsPrefix}}user-guide/telemetry/).
 To do this, select the "Telemetry" checkbox for the corresponding Resource.
 You may optionally change the auto-generated key name, defining the telemetry key in GridLinks.
-For example, let's configure the platform to read the LwM2M Resources: */3/0/7* (Power Source Voltage), */3/0/8* (Power Source Current), */3/0/9* (Battery Level), and */3/0/10* (Memory Free), and to store them as time-series data in ThingsBoard:
+For example, let's configure the platform to read the LwM2M Resources: */3/0/7* (Power Source Voltage), */3/0/8* (Power Source Current), */3/0/9* (Battery Level), and */3/0/10* (Memory Free), and to store them as time-series data in GridLinks:

 ![image](/images/lwm2m/time-series-ce.png)

-#### Execute LwM2M operation using the ThingsBoard RPC command
+#### Execute LwM2M operation using the GridLinks RPC command

-ThingsBoard supports on-demand LwM2M operations using RPC(Remote Procedure Call) feature.
+GridLinks supports on-demand LwM2M operations using RPC(Remote Procedure Call) feature.
 We also use "command" to device instead of RPC for simplicity.
 You can send the command using REST API, dashboard widget, rule engine, or custom script.
 See the structure of the command is documented [here](/docs/{{docsPrefix}}user-guide/rpc/#server-side-rpc).